baymax84/bus/README.md

 bus
 ===

+Big data is interesting.

 Download real time bus position data from bjgj.aibang.com:8899

+1. Notify you when bus is going to arrive at the given station.
+2. Analysis the bus position data to show the traffic flow.

 You can get the old data here: https://www.dropbox.com/sh/rkdkjs5agw9klcc/iRZ5kU2pHD I can't limit how you use this data.
 But I must say this data should be only used for researching, not bad thing.